 Skytrek Willow Springs Campground

 Skytrek Willow Springs has an “exhilarating 4WD experience” (to quote their website), the Skytrek 4WD Track.
 Admittedly we did not do this track ourselves on our trip through the Flinders Ranges, nevertheless some of you will be keen to get into some four-wheel driving and Skytrek is one of Australia’s most famous tracks.
 The 80 kilometre self-drive track winds through and over rugged mountains and valleys and takes you to visit waterholes, historic sites, Aboriginal etchings and so much more.
 There is a fee to do this track.

 Ikara-Flinders Ranges National Park

 Dogs are not allowed in the national park, not even to stay in your car while you explore the park.
-However, if you can leave your dog in your caravan or with your rig or you have arranged dog sitting, I would strongly encourage you to spend some time exploring the national park.
+However, if you can find an option for your dog, I would strongly encourage you to spend some time exploring the national park.